 Interested in an increasingly complex and challenging career?
 Want to expand your opportunities through creative learning experiences?
-Kwantlen's Community and Health Studies programs may be what you are looking for.
-Our academic curriculum is grounded in the concepts of caring, collaboration, inclusion and development of healthier communities.
-Programs vary in length from four year bachelor degrees to five month citations.
+Kwantlen's Faculty of Health programs may be what you are looking for.

 This program prepares students to function as Registered Nurses (RNs) in acute care, intermediate and/or long term care, clinics, home care, and community agencies.
 Degree completion for practising RNs is included.